-Personal Application 7: Oh, the Pain!
+Personal Application 6: Oh, the Pain!

-Learning Goal 5: Describe the birth process and the postpartum period.
+Learning Objective 6: Describe the birth process.

 The purpose of this exercise is for students to recognize the various ways the human body carries out and experiences the same biological processes.
 Mammals giving birth is one of nature's most fundamental experiences.
 It involves a series of physiological stages that all members of the same species are programmed to go through.
 However, rarely are they experienced in the same way and to the same degree by different mothers.
 As we have been studying the influences of both biology and environmental factors on human behavior, it is important to recognize the varying contributions of both to such a fundamental life process.